 Your gift will be used to provide good quality accommodation and support to local people who are homeless.
 It costs us £500 to provide accommodation with support for one resident for one month.
 Your gift will help us to provide urgently needed accommodation and support and allow people who are homeless to regain their independence and move on into a home of their own.

 We recommend you speak to a solicitor.
 You will need our name, address and charity number: The Bridge Trust 17A Quarry Hill Road, Tonbridge, Kent, TN9 2RN Charity No. 1050291

-If you have already written Will and wish to make alterations to include a gift to charity there is a simple process to do so.
-A solicitor can draw up and amendment called a codicil to attach to your existing will.
+If you have already written a Will and wish to make alterations to include a gift to charity there is a simple process to do so.
+A solicitor can draw up an amendment called a Codicil to attach to your existing Will.
 Adding a Codicil to your Will means there is no need to change the terms of your current Will.
-You will need to keep your codicil with your will.
-It is important that a solicitor does this and that you don’t make any changes to your will yourself or it could become invalid.
+You will need to keep your Codicil with your Will.
+It is important that a solicitor does this and that you don’t make any changes to your Will yourself or it could become invalid.

 When someone passes away all of their assets make up their estate.